Why You Should Choose Shopify Over Open Source eCommerce Solutions

 Here are seven excellent reasons why you should build your next eCommerce website using Shopify:

 We've all heard tales of the new Ferrari owner who drove out of the showroom and straight into the river right?
 Letting people loose with expensive equipment that they don't have the experience to use is guaranteed to end in a disaster like this.
 It's the same with software and just because you CAN open a hosting account today and install Magento doesn't mean that it's the best way forward for your company.

-There are three security issues or “layers” that you need to concern yourself with.
+There are three security issues or “layers” with which you need to concern yourself.

 The first is the hosting layer.
 In this layer, we are looking at ways that an intruder can gain access to the server either by using brute force attack or a known exploit.
 The easy way to make sure that you don't fall victim to attack is to buy quality hosting.
 If you buy hosting on a shared server, then you have no control over what other users install in their space for their website.
 Hopefully, your hosting company has good control over this, or you could be a victim through no fault of your own.